+(a) Statement of Policies and Procedures Governing the HCV Administrative Plan.
+Open Occupancy Notice (Applications being Accepted and/or Not Accepted)

+Income Limits for Admission.

+Utility Allowances.

-- 1. Statement of Policies and Procedures Governing the HCV Administrative Plan. - 2.
-Open Occupancy Notice (Applications being Accepted and/or Not Accepted) - 3.
-Income Limits for Admission. - 4.
-Utility Allowances. - 5.
-Informal Review and Hearing Procedure. - 6.
-Fair Housing Poster. - 7.
-"Equal Opportunity in Employment" Poster. - E. Family Information, Verification and Privacy Rights - 1.
-The family must supply any information that the HA or HUD determines is necessary in the administration of the public housing program.
-"Information" includes any requested certification, release or other documentation. - 2.
-The family must supply any information requested by the HA or HUD for use in a regularly scheduled reexamination or an interim reexamination of family income, community service requirements and family composition in accordance with HUD requirements. - 3.
-Any information supplied by the family must be true and complete. - 4.
-The use or disclosure of information obtained from a family or from another source pursuant to this release and consent shall be limited to purposes directly connected with the administration of the program. - 5.
-Applicants will be required to sign the Federal Privacy Act Statement, which states under what conditions HUD will release resident information. - 6.
+Informal Review and Hearing Procedure.

+Fair Housing Poster.

+"Equal Opportunity in Employment" Poster.

+E. Family Information, Verification and Privacy Rights

+(a) The family must supply any information that the HA or HUD determines is necessary in the administration of the public housing program.
+"Information" includes any requested certification, release or other documentation.

+The family must supply any information requested by the HA or HUD for use in a regularly scheduled reexamination or an interim reexamination of family income, community service requirements and family composition in accordance with HUD requirements.

+Any information supplied by the family must be true and complete.

+The use or disclosure of information obtained from a family or from another source pursuant to this release and consent shall be limited to purposes directly connected with the administration of the program.

+Applicants will be required to sign the Federal Privacy Act Statement, which states under what conditions HUD will release resident information.

 Requests for information by other parties must be accompanied by a signed release request in order for the HA to release any information involving an applicant or participant, unless disclosure is authorized under Federal or State law or regulations.